On My Kids Plate

 • Add the egg and almond extract to the wet ingredients and mix until combined.

 • Sprinkle the salt around the bowl of wet ingredients so it distributes evenly in the cookie dough.
 Add the flour a little bit at a time, mixing in between until a dough forms.
+Scrape down the bowl as needed.

 • Form cookie dough balls with about a tablespoon of cookie dough.
 Use a cookie scoop for more even cookies.
-Roll each cookie dough ball in 1/4 cup of white sugar then place on the baking sheet.
+Roll each cookie dough ball in 1/4 cup of white sugar then place on the prepared baking sheet.

 • Use the end of a wooden spoon or your thumb to create a hole in the middle of each cookie for the jam.
 Fill each hole with about 1 teaspoon of raspberry jam.